Having the best embossing heat tool might be a professional’s secret for creating unique craftworks.

 For making embossed writing patterns, use embossing markers or a brush pen to write the alphabets on the paper and pour powder on it.

 Embossing guns come with various temperature settings.
-Typically, a mini heat gun is like to get heated up to 390°F. However, many high-end guns can reach up to 690°F.
+Typically, a mini tool is like to get heated up to 390°F. However, many high-end guns can reach up to 690°F.

 So, depending on which tool you have, the temperature rating can vary.
-And there are heat guns that include temperature adjustment to let you work at a specific range.
+And there are tools that include temperature adjustment to let you work at a specific range.

 However, regardless of your embossing gun’s heating range, it can get overheated beyond recommended if used prolonged.